 Office of Clinical Training

-In years 2, 3, and 4 of our doctoral program, students are placed in practicum sites offering a diverse experience with regard to site, clientele, and clinical presentation.
-Practicums promote the integration of academic knowledge with practical experience in a real world setting, preparing students for future training in professional psychology.
-Students are required to complete 1500 hours of practicum service as a requirement for graduation.
+Doctoral students in the PsyD program at CNU are required to complete three years, or 1500 hours of practicum training.
+In years 2, 3, and 4, students are placed in practicum sites that offer a diverse experience with regard to site, clientele, and clinical presentation.
+Practicums promote the integration of academic knowledge with practical experience, preparing students for future training in professional psychology.

-- Experiential learning through provision of direct clinical service
+- Experiential learning through the provision of direct clinical service

 - Training experiences beyond coursework offered on campus